 At least 20 armed groups are active in and around Virunga National Park.
-Their crimes include poaching, illegal fishing and charcoal making.
+Their crimes include poaching, taxing, illegal fishing and charcoal making.
 They also occupy land for agriculture and cattle grazing.
-These activities not only exploit the park’s natural resources, but also finance the cycle of armed violence against local communities, military and park rangers.
+These activities not only exploit the park’s natural resources, but also finance the cycle of armed violence against local communities, park rangers and wildlife.

 Thanks to the usage of the community protection networks, timely responses to threats have become possible.
-The analysis of the data allows the prediction of threats.
+In some cases, the analysis of the data allows the prediction of threats.
 In this way, communities can be brought to safety and the involved authorities can stand up against offenses more effectively.
 The reports also provide valuable evidence for the prosecution of offenders.

 When relevant, the data is also shared with stakeholders in neighboring country Uganda.
-We are currently working on a database with which trends can be identified more easily and information exchange with partners in Uganda can be facilitated.
+We developed a database with which trends can be identified more easily and information exchange with partners can be facilitated.